rbantug/vue3-dashboard/README.md

 ## What I learned from this project

-After the code snowballed, I wish added some unit and e2e testing.
+After the code snowballed, I wish I included some unit and e2e testing.
 It was cumbersome to constantly check everything in the dashboard after I added some new functionality.
 So in my next project, I would learn CI/CD and use Github actions.

 I also found out that I can work more efficiently if I have a to-do list of bugs to fix or things to add.
 So searched for solutions and I found Jira.
 Apparently, teams use Jira for project management.
 I'll learn more about that and use it in my next project.